Gastd/p3at_tutorial/README.md

     roslaunch p3at_tutorial move_base_mapless_demo.launch

-* demo localization with map
+* Demo localization with map
 In two terminal windows:

 Start the Pioneer 3AT simulation environment: